burnbright/silverstripe-gridstructuredcontent/README.md

 **Existing solutions:**

- * pre-define templates & content positions
+ * pre-define template(s) and additional db fields for holding content.
- * use tables within TinyMCE Content editor
+ * use tables within TinyMCE Content editor.
  * define content in seperate DataObjects, eg [Page Elements Module](http://page-elements.com)

 **New solution:** use the CSS grids we've come to know and love